Jana-Marie/stm32g4xx_usb_cdc/README.md

 This repo contains a STM32G474 USB CDC example implementation, combined with [Jan Breuer's SCPI parser library v2](https://www.jaybee.cz/scpi-parser/) allowing you to build your own STM32G4xx based scientific instruments.

-The STM will present a Serial device, running a SCPI parser.
+The STM will present a Serial device, running the SCPI parser.

 ![The STM will present a Serial device, running a SCPI parser.](images/acm.png)